padrinobook/padrinobook/02-03-user-login-and-registration.md

 method.
 I was thinking at the first that mocking is something very difficult but it isn't Read it the method out loud ten times and you can guess whats going on.
 If our `User` object gets call from it's class method `find_by_email` it should return our user object.
-This method will simulate from calling an actual find method in our application - yeah we are mocking the actual call and preventing our tests from hitting the database and making it faster.actual call and preventing our tests from hitting the database and making it faster.
+This method will simulate from calling an actual find method in our application - yeah we are mocking the actual call and preventing our tests from hitting the database and making it faster.
+Actual call and preventing our tests from hitting the database and making it faster.